Terrence Clarke

 Terrence Adrian Clarke (September 6, 2001 – April 22, 2021) was an American college basketball player for the Kentucky Wildcats of the Southeastern Conference (SEC).
 Clarke was a standout Amateur Athletic Union (AAU) basketball player for Todd Quarles at Expressions Elite in Braintree, Massachusetts.
 He began his high school career at Rivers School before transferring to Brewster Academy, where his team won the 2019 National Prep Championships.
 Named a McDonald's All-American, Clarke was a consensus five-star recruit and one of the best shooting guards in the 2020 class.
 He played one season in college for Kentucky before declaring for the 2021 NBA draft.

-Clarke died of a car crash in Los Angeles, California, on April 22, 2021, three months before the draft.
+Clarke died in a car crash in Los Angeles, California, on April 22, 2021, three months before the draft.
 In the 2021 NBA draft, he was drafted posthumously in the first round by the league during a ceremony that was held between the 14th and 15th pick selections.